Kevin Paffrath: Career

 In November 2020, Paffrath's channel and real estate career were featured on CNBC's Millennial Money, which publishes profiles of millennials and how they earn and spend their money.
 CNBC found that Paffrath earns most of his income from YouTube advertising revenue and affiliate programs, not real estate or stock market investing.
 Paffrath was among a group of finance YouTubers profiled by Adlan Jackson in a March 2021 New York Times Magazine article, which discussed their shift during the COVID-19 pandemic from offering advice on becoming multimillionaires towards creating videos to provide "any little update" on stimulus payments.
 In the article, Jackson said that Paffrath was "exceptionally talented at talking to a camera, a natural salesman", but also wrote that he was "a multimillionaire landlord who once extolled the virtues of misleading tenants and vigorously refusing to rent to people with suboptimal credit scores".

 In August 2021, CNBC reported that Paffrath earned close to $10 million from YouTube over the last 12 months.

 In November 2022, after the collapse of the FTX cryptocurrency exchange, Paffrath posted an apology video in which he claimed he was paid $2,500 every time he mentioned FTX in one of his videos.
 He believed he had one of the smaller deals and claimed other influencers had six-figure deals with the exchange.
 In a telephone interview with MarketWatch from a cruise with family, he said, "If I could go back in time, I would undo it all in a heartbeat.
 We failed here.
 Everybody was fooled".
 Paffrath claimed the income from the FTX deal only accounted for three percent of his total income for the year.
 In an interview with the Wall Street Journal, he referred to this as a "scar" on him as an influencer.

-On November 29, 2022, Paffrath launched "The Meet Kevin Pricing Power ETF" under ticker symbol $PP. He also operates HouseHack.
+On November 29, 2022, Paffrath launched "The Meet Kevin Pricing Power ETF" under ticker symbol $PP. The ETF was later closed by Paffrath in February 2025 following “performance woes and souring costs”.
+He also operates HouseHack.